joelbeedle/salsa/README.md

       });
 ```

-We then pass this listener into the TestConfig for it to be used by a simulation.
+We then pass the listener's name into the TestConfig for it to be used by a simulation.

 </details>